hummusbird/powercord-crypto/README.md

 `git clone https://github.com/hummusbird/powercord-crypto`

-Make sure you run `npm install` to install dependencies.
+Make sure you run `npm install powercord-crypto` afterwards to install dependencies.

 # Usage
 powercrd-crypto uses powercord's built in command function.
 The prefix will be the same as you've set in powercord's settings.
 I will use . for simplicity here.